 - When choosing the location for the control, consider the following: - Keep dry.
 Avoid potential leakage onto the control.
 RH ≤ 90% to 104°F (40°C).
-Non-condensing environment. - Do not expose to operating temperatures beyond 32-104°F (0-40°C) - · Provide adequate ventilation. - Keep away from equipment, appliances or other sources of electrical interference.
+Non-condensing environment. - Do not expose to operating temperatures beyond 32-104°F (0-40°C) - · Provide adequate ventilation. - Keep away from equipment, appliances or other sources of electrical interference. - Locate the control near pumps and/or zone valves if possible.

-- Locate the control near the pumps if possible. - Provide easy access for wiring, viewing and adjusting the control. - Mount approximately 5 ft.
+- Provide easy access for wiring, viewing and adjusting the control. - Mount approximately 5 ft.
 (1.5 m) off the finished floor. - Install the electrical junction box to a wall using #10 x 1" wood screws.
-Wall anchors are recommended when mounting to sheet rock wallboard or masonry.
+Wall anchors are recommended when mounting to sheet rock wallboard or masonry. - Install the extension ring onto the electrical junction box.
+Total box volume must be 38 cubic inches (623 cm3) or greater to comply with National Electrical Code (NEC) or Canadian Electrical Code (CEC).